TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

  ![dn-test-icons-bar](images/dn-test-icons-bar.png)

 Click on the icons to test your notifications.
 After going through this tutorial and you still aren't getting notifications in your discord channel from the respective logos, then retry the steps outlined above.
-If there is still an issue, try asking in the Discord Notifier [discord channel](https://discord.gg/AURf8Yz){:target="_blank"} for additional support.
+If there is still an issue, try asking in the Discord Notifier [discord channel](https://discord.gg/AURf8Yz){:target="_blank" rel="noopener noreferrer"} for additional support.